besteon/Ironmon-Tracker/README.md

 Error: `NullHawk does not implement memory domains NLua.Exceptions.LuaException: unprotected error in call to Lua API (0)`

-Cause: Your roms must not have spaces in the names, or the path specified in Settings.ROMS_FOLDER is not correct.
+Cause: Your roms must not have spaces in the names, or the `TOMS_FOLDER` path specified in `Settings.ini` is not correct.
 Your rom number also can't have leading zeros, such as Kaizo001.gba, Kaizo002.gba, etc. They must be Kaizo1.gba, Kaizo2.gba, etc.

-Fix: Rename your roms so they don't have spaces in the names, and make sure the slashes in your `ROMS_FOLDER` setting are double backspaced.
+Fix: Rename your roms so they don't have spaces in the names.

-- Example: `C:\\gba\\roms` and NOT `C:\gba\roms`

 ---